Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Methodology overview

 \section{Methodology overview}

-\sigame is the method that I created for post-processing of an SPH simulation with the aim of predicting line emission from the ISM using subgrid physics prescriptions (see also Chapter\,\ref{part1}).
-For the application towards predicting \cii, the following quantities associated with each SPH particle are required: the position ($[x,y,z]$), velocity ($[v_x,v_y,v_z]$), smoothing length ($h$), gas mass (\msph), hydrogen density (\nH), gas kinetic temperature (\Tk), electron fraction ($\xe = n_{e}/n_{\rm H}$), star formation rate (SFR), metallicity ($Z$) as well as the relative abundances of carbon ([C/H]) and oxygen ([O/H]).
-The key s.pdf involved in the post-processing are illustrated in Fig.\,\ref{figure:cartoon} and briefly listed below (with details given in subsequent sections):
+This section gives an overview of our multi-phased ISM model.
+To a large extent the model follows the steps laid out in Chapter\,\ref{paper1}, in that it is applied at the post-processing stage of an SPH simulation.
+As input, the ISM model requires: the position ($[x,y,z]$), velocity ($[v_x,v_y,v_z]$), smoothing length ($h$), gas mass (\msph), hydrogen density (\nH), gas kinetic temperature (\Tk), electron fraction ($\xe = n_{e}/n_{\rm H}$), SFR, metallicity ($Z$) as well as the relative abundances of carbon ([C/H]) and oxygen ([O/H]).
+The key steps involved in the post-processing are illustrated in Fig.\,\ref{figure:cartoon} and briefly listed below (with details given in subsequent sections):

+The key steps involved in this process are illustrated in Fig.\,\ref{figure:cartoon} and briefly listed below (with full details given in subsequent sections):

 \begin{enumerate} \item The SPH gas is separated into its neutral and ionized constituents as dictated by the electron fraction provided by the \gadget simulations.